rj00a/evenio/tutorial/ch05_fetching.md

 # Fetching

 In the previous chapter, we've seen how to create entities and add components to them.
-But components aren't very useful unless we have some way to access them from within systems.
+But components aren't very useful unless we have some way to access them from within handlers.

-This is where the [`Fetcher`] system parameter comes in.
+This is where the [`Fetcher`] handler parameter comes in.
 `Fetcher<Q>` allows for both random access entity lookups using an `EntityId` and iteration over all entities matching some [`Query`] `Q`.

 ```rust